 You may not have same choices as others you may have different opinions but it is important to embrace the similarities and respect the differences.

 It is important to not panic or lose your calm during the pandemic scenario.
 Also realise that your family is your biggest support and your house is the safest place.
+You can also contact to our online psychologist to get counselling for anger management.
 Stay indoors, stay healthy!